IBM z/OS Discovery Job Pre-Requisites & Information

 ADM Sampling: Choose your ADM (application dependency mapping data collection interval.

-Job Card: Input the Job Card specific to this discovery job – you might need to your administrator to provide it; only one job card allowed per z/OS discovery job.
+Job Card: Input the Job Card specific to this discovery job – you might need to contact your administrator to get this information; one job card is required per job, and a new z/OS discovery job must be created for each additional job card.

 Job Status: Displays the status of the last discovery or task run.